KosTTTT/sym_vec_multiplier/README.txt

 This program opens parentheses in a symbolic expression where each symbol is a vector or a scalar.
 Only addition, subtraction and multiplication are supported.

 To use this program create an ASCII file in the same directory as the program and specify its name as an input to a it.
-The following are examples of an ASCII file.
+The following is an example of an ASCII file.

 #example 1
 #define symbolic scalar variables